raicug/luna/docs/values-and-validation.md

 | anything convertible to `std::string_view` | `luna.string` |
 | an enum, with its `StableTypeKey` | that enumeration |

 An unsupported C++ type, a user-defined leaf without its key, and an integer outside the canonical range each produce a deterministic refusal rather than a guessed conversion.
 An out-of-range refusal reports the value it received verbatim.
+A registered class instance is not one of these types, so a constant cannot be an object; a property, a field, or a factory publishes one instead — see [instance values](classes-and-userdata.md#instance-values).

 ## Validation order